MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

 ## Task 3: Configure action group notifications

-In this task, if the alert is triggered send an email notification to the operations team.
+In this task, you will configure an action group that sends an email notification to the operations team when the previously created alert is triggered.

 1. Continue working on your alert.
 Select **Next: Actions >**, and click on **Create Action group**.